 If you love to bake, don't think twice about investing in a stand mixer.
 You'll find that it creates the fluffiest whipped cream and smoothest cake batters and easily handles dough for dozens of chocolate chip cookies and multiple loaves of bread.
 And while you'll still have to measure out the ingredients, a mixer makes whipping up baked goods basically hands free.

-The KitchenAid stand mixer is probably the first one that comes to mind, and it certainly deserves its reputation.
-In addition to being an excellent mixer, it can be used with KitchenAid's extensive line of attachments — such as a pasta maker, an ice cream maker and a vegetable spiralizer — to expand functionality even more.
+The best stand mixer for most people is the KitchenAid Artisan 5-quart tilt-head stand mixer.
+Its 5-quart capacity is large enough for most tasks, it comes in a wide range of colors, and it can be used with KitchenAid's extensive line of attachments — such as a pasta maker, an ice cream maker and a vegetable spiralizer — to expand functionality even more.
 But there are other choices out there that can save you some dollars or offer conveniences that you won't find on a KitchenAid.

 1. KitchenAid Artisan 5-quart tilt-head stand mixer

 Type: Tilt head | Bowl capacity: 5 quarts | Speeds: 10 | Size: 14.1 x 13.9 x 8.7 inches | Features: Comes with stainless-steel bowl with cushioned handle, plastic-coated flat beater, plastic-coated dough hook, wire whip, pouring shield